deekshaarora12/Calculator_Behaviour/multiplication.md

 Then I see the "input out of range" as the result

-Scenario: Pressing "multiply button" multiple times
+Scenario: Pressing "multiply button" many times

 Given The calculator is on